A Family Tradition Continues - Presented by the Arts Council.

 As darkness approaches and the clock reaches 5 p.m., townspeople gather in front of the Arts Council for the candlelight procession to the Market House, followed by fireworks.
 After the fireworks, the festivities continue until 9 p.m.

 Annie’s Alehouse – Returning this year is “Annie’s Alehouse,” inside the Arts Council building, modeled on the old Victorian pubs.
-Indulge in beer, wine, and non-alcoholic cider, along with some rousing music.
+Indulge in beer, wine, and non-alcoholic cider, along with some pub-styled music in the gallery.
 The building is open from 1 to 9 p.m.

 Gingerbread Community of Hope – Fayetteville Area Habitat for Humanity, along with H&H Homes, is presenting a Community of Hope – in the form of gingerbread!
 People from the community are invited to create buildings to be displayed at SkyView during A Dickens Holiday.